 - And finally, there is more…

-At the end of the Age, prior to the 2nd coming of the Lord Jesus Christ and the “Great and Terrible Day of the Lord”, there are two witnesses who are coming to “prepare the way of the Lord”.
+At the end of the Age (In the final 7 years of mankind’s self-rule on earth, prior to the 2nd coming of the Lord Jesus Christ, there are two witnesses who are coming to “prepare the way of the Lord”.

 Revelation 11: 3 And I will grant authority to my two witnesses, and they will prophesy for twelve hundred and sixty days, clothed in sackcloth.”
 4 These are the two olive trees and the two lampstands that stand before the Lord of the earth.
 5 And if anyone wants to harm them, fire flows out of their mouth and devours their enemies; so if anyone wants to harm them, he must be killed in this way.
 6 These have the power to shut up the sky, so that rain will not fall during the days of their prophesying; and they have power over the waters to turn them into blood, and to strike the earth with every plague, as often as they desire.